Calgary Flames: Jerseys

 The Calgary Flames' original jerseys retained the basic design the team wore in Atlanta: white jerseys with red shoulders and red and yellow stripes, and solid red jerseys with yellow and white stripes.
-In 1994, the Flames modified their jersey design, adding black to the team's colour scheme.
-The new striping pattern included a diagonal set of stripes from the base of the jersey on the player's right side coming up to just below the logo.
-The contrasting shoulder panels on both jerseys were extended down the sleeves, and contained the striping pattern on the forearms.
-For the 1996–97 season, the Flames reintroduced the Atlanta logo as their alternate captain's patch, and briefly experimented with using a smaller version of the "flaming C" as a captain's patch.
-Although the C was soon reverted to match the jersey's nameplate, the A logo patch remained in use until the team returned to their original design for the 2020–21 season.

 In 1998, to celebrate the "Year of the Cowboy", the Flames introduced its inaugural third jersey design, featuring the "flaming horse" logo on a black background.
 Two years later, the jersey became the Flames' road jersey, while the home jersey was updated to incorporate the same V-style striping on the arms and waist of the jersey.
-This jersey was once again relegated to third jersey status in 2003 when the NHL adopted the coloured jerseys for the home team.

-In 2007, with the introduction of the Rbk Edge jersey, the Flames updated their look once again, replacing the horizontal striping with vertical striping down the sides.
+This jersey was relegated to third jersey status in 2003 when the NHL adopted the coloured jerseys for the home team.
+In 2007, with the introduction of the Rbk Edge jersey, the Flames updated their look to replace the horizontal striping with vertical striping down the sides.
 To honour the team's heritage, the Flames added the flags of Alberta and Canada as shoulder patches.
-In celebration of their 30th season in Calgary, the Flames wore their original jersey design for five games in 2009–10, each against a Canadian opponent.
-The 2009–10 version of the jersey was produced in the traditional style that preceded the Edge redesign; for the following season, the throwback design was adapted to the Edge format as the Flames' new regular third jersey.

-For the 2011 Heritage Classic, the Flames were matched against the Montreal Canadiens at McMahon Stadium.
-For this event game, the Flames wore uniforms inspired by the Calgary Tigers, the city's first professional hockey team from the 1920s, which represented the Western Canada Hockey League in the 1924 Stanley Cup Final against the Canadiens.
+For the 2011 Heritage Classic, the Flames wore uniforms inspired by the Calgary Tigers, the city's first professional hockey team from the 1920s.
 The Flames adapted the Tigers' black-and-gold jerseys to darker shades of their own colours – maroon and burnt yellow, with a yellow stripe across the chest and alternating stripes on the sleeves.
 The flaming C logo and pants were cream-coloured, adding to the "vintage" look of the uniform.